 1907 to 1922: Mrs Mary E Clarke

 Mary Elizabeth Clarke neé Jones (1872-1938) was born in India around 1872 to Theophilus Paul Howard Jones and his wife Maria Elizabeth Smith.
-The family arrived in Hobart in 1877 where the family began to live a difficult life as Theophilus sought to provide for his wife and nine children.
+The family arrived in Hobart in 1877 where the family began to live a difficult life as Theophilus sought to provide for his wife and ten children.
 They settled in Beaconsfield and he worked as an AMP agent and journalist.
 The eldest child of the family was Mary or Polly as she was known, and through the efforts of her father persuading a wealthy gentleman known as Philosopher Smith to go surety, she secured the post of Post Mistress and Telegraph operator at Henty (Tasmania).
 In 1892, Polly was transferred to nearby Dundas Junction while her sister took over at Henty.
 She married Herbert Frederick Clarke, a telegraph operator and later a railway porter and a ticket collector in Strachan, Tasmania, in May 1893.
 Shortly afterwards the ‘newly married, pregnant Polly embezzled £33 … she implied that she stole the money in order to eat, and that she intended to repay it when her husband received his next pay cheque.’
 Her father was able to persuade the guarantors not to prosecute Polly.
-Mary had two sons, Thomas Henry Denton Clarke who was killed in WW1 in France, and George Herbert Clarke who attended Sydney University, was a tutor at St Andrews College, graduated in Science and became a botanist.
+Mary had two sons, Thomas Henry Denton Clarke who was killed in WW1 in Belgium, and George Herbert Clarke who attended Sydney University, was a tutor at St Andrews College, graduated in Science and became a botanist.
 They were 14 and 12 years of age respectively when Mary began to work at the DDBI.

 It is possible that Mary worked as a nurse who had been previously been employed at the Hospital for the Insane at Parramatta.
 In 1904, G E Ardill of the Home of Hope, Stanley Street Newtown, a charity for unmarried mothers, advertised for an ‘earnest Christian Woman, as Matron’, she ‘must be a good laundress, able to instruct.’
 By the end of 1904, Mary was the new appointment.
 Where her husband Herbert was at this time is unknown and was also unknown to Mary.
 He had obviously not been heard of for some time as Mary took the step of informing the police that he was ‘last heard of from Harden, on his way to Germantown works as arouse-about on station’.
 Mary did not remain at the Home of Hope for in August 1907, she was one of four interviewed by a DDBI subcommittee made up of four Committee members and four members of the LVC.
 She was recommended and subsequently appointed to the position of Matron ‘for three months on probation, one month’s notice on either side to terminate the engagement, and her laundry work to be done outside the Institution.’
 Thus began a long career of service by the 35-year-old Clarke to the DDBI, a position she held until September 1922.